cedalo/streamsheets-documentation/docs/_sources/tutorials/examples.rst.txt

 To begin create such an `App in Slack <https://api.slack.com/apps/>`_ and add an Incoming `Webhook <https://api.slack.com/incoming-webhooks/>`_.
 This generates the REST.Request URL we will be posting information to.
 Choose a Channel on Slack to add your Application to.
 This is where we will post the information to.
 Now we can start building an App in Streamsheets.
 Create a new :term:`Stream Machine` and create a :term:`JSON` Range with the key Value being “text” and the Value being any message you would like to send.
 Create a REST Request function over the Function Wizard and select "POST" as the method.
 Add the created URL and select the JSON Range as the body.
-Choose a Target (e.g. :ref:`OUTBOX`\ ()) for  the response message of the server.
+Choose a Target (e.g. a cell range) for  the response message of the server.
 Now with every new Step, the Stream Machine will send your message to Slack 😊

 |RRP|